 The view on life that James presents is very different from religion in the way most people think about it.

 Christianity is not trying to get God to bless you, like you, or accept you.
-It’s an invitation to live a radically different life as citizens in God’s Kingdom because you have already been blessed in Christ.
-You can endure anything, even death with the hope of God’s Kingdom that Jesus proclaimed.
+It’s an invitation to live a radically different life as a citizen in God’s Kingdom because you have already been blessed in Christ.
+You can endure anything, even death, with the hope of God’s Kingdom that Jesus proclaimed.